St. Mary's Convent School, Kasauli: St. Patrick's Church

 According to the church records the earliest baptism was in 1853.
 A girl named Fanny (daughter of Edward and Elizabeth) was baptised on 27 February 1853 by Candidus.

 St. Patrick's is a Roman Catholic church that comes under the administration of the Simla-Chandigarh Diocese where the Bishop is the head.
 The church is managed by a parish priest who is a member of the diocese.
 The church still maintains its grandeur and is famous for its unique wooden interiors.

 The present Parish Priest is Titus Babu of the Simla Chandigarh Diocese.
-He is also the chaplain for the sisters of the covent.
+He is also the chaplain for the sisters of the convent.

 Buildings

 The school resides in five interconnected buildings.